 - Super Metroid plays it straight twice.
 When Ridley escapes the space colony in the beginning, an announcement claims that the colony's self-destruct has been activated, urging immediate evacuation.
 Naturally, the whole place starts shaking, steaming, blowing up, and even rocking back and forth quite impressively.
 Later, at the end of the game, the entire planet starts exploding and flooding with acid, because a "Time Bomb has been activated".

 - Averted in the final escape sequence of Metroid: Fusion.
 While there is some destruction near the exit of the ship, that's due to the Post-Final Boss rampaging about.

 - Metroid: Other M as well.
 An AI voice announces over an intercom that a self-destruct sequence will detonate in about five or so minutes.
 For some reason, your escape becomes riddled with burning debris and wreckage.

 - Halo 3 has a variant of this.
-After starting up the Halo Ring the ring needs several minutes to charge and literally shakes itself apart.
+After starting up the Halo ring, it needs several minutes to charge and literally shakes itself apart.
 The last section of the game is a mad dash to find a way off.
 While there's no explicit timer, the structural plates fall off at a constant rate.
-Justified in that the thing was half-built when it was fired.
-(It was a replacement for the one blown up in the first game.)
+Justified in that the thing was half-built when it was fired (it was a replacement for the one blown up in the first game).